Learn about Preventive dentistry

 Plaque that is not removed by brushing and cleaning between your teeth can eventually harden into a rough substance called tartar (or calculus).
 Tartar collects along your gum line and can lead to gum disease.
 Once tartar forms, only your dentist can remove it.
 Although some have questioned the benefits of cleaning between your teeth, using an interdental cleaner (like floss) is an essential part of taking care of your teeth and gums.

 At Dr. SmiLee, our goal is always to help patients keep their smiles whole and healthy for life, and one way we achieve this goal is to prevent major oral health issues by scheduling preventive dentistry exams every six months.
 During these dental checkups, our hygienists remove plaque and tartar buildup, and the dentist carefully examines patients’ smiles screening for signs of common oral health issues.
 Before you leave, we’ll create an ongoing dental care plan to help you keep your smile healthy.

 Through a routine cleaning, Dr. Jong Lee makes sure to remove all plaque and tartar, ensuring no cavities or decay develops in your teeth.
 During the exam, he carefully reviews all the areas of your mouth, including your teeth, gums, tongue and throat for any concerning symptoms.
 He will also pay close attention to your bite and jaw as well as ask if you are experiencing any discomfort or sensitivity.
-From there, she can recommend a personalized treatment plan.
+From there, he can recommend a personalized treatment plan.